Aparna Brown, PhD

-Angela Campbell, clerk
+Angela Campbell, Chair

 Julia Chen grew up in the San Francisco bay area.
 She opened a retail wooden toy store in northern California in 1994 when her children were very young.
 A mail order catalog and website followed in the ensuing years.
 Through these endeavors, she was able to offer supportive information and alternatives to parents at moments when they consider the importance of play in their children’s development.
 After selling the physical store in 2011, Julia began advising a German wooden toy making company.
 For the past year, she has also begun an internship/mentoring role with a worker owned cooperative grocery store in the community of west Oakland, CA. Julia has a B.S. in Industrial Engineering from UC Berkeley.